 - Must be a US Citizen;

-- Can be a rising undergraduate senior (graduating Dec 2024 or May 2025), an enrolled graduate student (masters and PhD), or recent ASU graduate; and
+- Can be a rising undergraduate senior (graduating Dec 2025 or May 2026), an enrolled graduate student (masters and PhD), or a recent ASU graduate; and

 - Cannot yet hold a conferred PhD degree at the time of application (although it may be conferred before the start of the award year)